Density Matrix Renormalization Group study of superconducting pairing near the quarter-filled Wigner crystal: Results

-Fig.~\ref{20s}(b) shows an enhancement of $P(r)$ by $V$, with $P(r)$ increasing with increasing $V$.
+For the 20 site cluster we found that singlet $d_{xy}$ pair-pair correlations are the dominant pairing symmetry; they are significantly stronger in magnitude than triplet pair-pair correlations as well as n.n. ($s$ or $d_{x^2-y^2}$) singlet correlations.
+In Figs.~\ref{20s}(b)-(c) we plot the $d_{xy}$ pair-pair correlation as a function of $V$ for two values of $r$.
+The values of $r$ (see Fig.~\ref{lattices}(a)) are chosen such that the pairs in $P(r)$ do not contain overlapping lattice points \cite{Clay08a}.
+Fig.~\ref{20s}(b) shows that $P(r)$ is enhanced by $V$ for $r$=2.24, with $P(r)$ increasing with increasing $V$ compared to its value at $V=0$.
 However, the pair separation distance in Fig.~\ref{20s}(b) is the shortest possible between two non-overlapping pairs, and lattice sites comprising the pairs are within n.n. distance of each other.
-Correlations at the furthest possible distance (Fig.~\ref{20s}(c)) only show a continuous decrease with increasing $V$.
+Correlations at the furthest possible distance ($r$=3.16, Fig.~\ref{20s}(c)) only show a continuous decrease with increasing $V$.
 In Fig.~\ref{20s}(b)-(c) we also plot the derivatives $P^\prime=dP(r)/dV$ at each distance.
-For a metal--superconductor-charge order sequence of phases, $P(r)$ would increase with $V$ and $dP/dV$ should show a peak as in Fig.~\ref{20s}(a), and as $V$ increases further, a negative peak at the transition to the CO state.
-In the situation where no SC state exists and instead a metal--charge order transition occurs, mobility for both single particles as well as pairs will decrease at $V_c$, resulting in a negative peak in $dP/dV$ at $V_c$.
+For a metal--superconductor-charge order sequence of phases, $P(r)$ would increase with $V$ and $dP/dV$ should show a peak as in Fig.~\ref{20s}(a), and as $V$ increases further, a second negative peak at the transition to the CO state.
+In the situation where no SC state exists and instead a metal--charge order transition occurs, mobility for both single particles as well as pairs will decrease at $V_c$, resulting in single a negative peak in $dP/dV$ at $V_c$.
 We find only a negative peak in $dP/dV$ (Figs.~\ref{20s}(b)-(c)), suggesting the latter situation.
-The minima in $dP/dV$ is within $\Delta V\sim \pm0.2$ of where the maxima in $dC/dV$ occurs, suggesting that both correspond to $V=V_c$.
-We do not see any evidence for a maxima in $dP/dV$ preceding the minima.
+The minima in $dP/dV$ is within $\Delta V\sim \pm0.2$ of where the maxima in $dS/dV$ occurs, suggesting that both correspond to $V=V_c$.
+We do not see any evidence for a maxima in $dP/dV$ preceding the minima, suggesting that no SC phase is present between the metallic and CO phases.